blinkletter/UsingGAMESS/docs/_sources/7_Butadiene.md

 ### Calculating The Saddle Point

 Now that we know we have an acceptable imaginary frequency in our structure we can conduct a saddle point optimization calculation.
 I used *MacMolPlt* and the result file of the Hessian calculation to create a new input file for the transition state calculation.
 I set the `Run Type = Saddle Point` and then set the `Initial Hessian` to `Calculate`.
 This will run a saddle point optimization using a newly calculated Hessian matrix.
-I could have read in the previous Hessian result that we just calculated by choosing Read (from `$HESS`).
+I could have read in the previous Hessian result that we just calculated by choosing `Read` (from `$HESS`).
 This would be useful if that calculation had been expensive.

 Below is the input file for the saddle point calculation.
 Observe that I edited the file and set the optimization tolerance to `OPTTOL=0.00001`.
-This is ten time tighter than for a typical optimization.
+This is ten-fold tighter than for a typical optimization.

 ```{code-block}
 ---